1920 Directorate of Posts (Youzheng zongju) Folding Map of China

 A Closer Look

-This map presents the postal system of China in the early part of the Republican period (1912 – 1949).
+This map presents the postal system of China in the early part of the Republican Period (1912 - 1949).
 It covers the territory that was nominally under the control of the Republic of China, based in Beijing.
 In reality, much of this territory was ruled by warlords, foreigners, or non-(Han) Chinese people with aspirations of independence.
-Still, as discussed below, the postal service was an important link tying the provinces of the former Qing empire together and providing a basis for some degree of national unity.
+Still, as discussed below, the postal service was an important link tying the provinces of the former Qing Empire together and providing a basis for some degree of national unity.

 To the top-left are inset maps of Mongolia and Xinjiang, areas where the Chinese government's authority was heavily contested.
 The establishment of postal infrastructure in these harsh and vast environs was a remarkable accomplishment.
-Conspicuously absent is Tibet, which was for all intents and purposes independent at this time (and also lacked postal infrastructure).
+Conspicuously absent is Tibet, which was, for all intents and purposes, independent at this time (and also lacked postal infrastructure).
 Qinghai (Amdo), a nomadic region that was part of a larger Cultural Tibet, is denoted in English here by its Mongol name, Kokonor.
 Curiously, one post office was built in the province at Tulansze (Dulansi, 都蘭寺), a Tibetan Buddhist monastery, which the 1919 annual report of the Directorate points out was a temporary measure until a permanent post office could be constructed.
 Additional inset maps at bottom-right depict Manchuria, the Guangzhou (Canton) region, and the Shanghai region.

-The Post Office and Modern China
+Postal Services and Modern China

 China under the Beiyang Government

 When uprisings across China flared up in the autumn of 1911, the court in Beijing relied on the modernized Beiyang Army led by Yuan Shikai (袁世凱) to fight the revolutionaries.
 But when the regime was clearly doomed, Yuan switched sides and negotiated an abdication edict from the Qing in exchange for having himself set up as the first President of the Republic of China.
-The new regime, informally known as the Beiyang government, attempted a series of modernization projects, but lacked the resources to enforce its will throughout the country.
+The new regime, informally known as the Beiyang, attempted a series of modernizations, but lacked the resources to enforce its will throughout the country.
 Yuan tried to build authority around himself and his inner circle to overcome these problems, but only succeeded in spurring corruption and provoking opposition, leading to a rival republic being founded in southern China.
 Yuan even tried to establish himself as the first emperor of a new dynasty, a move that backfired and weakened his regime even further.

 Former generals and governors of the Qing came to operate largely independently of the national government, collecting their own revenue and raising armies loyal to themselves.
 Several efforts at national reunification failed and warfare between competing 'warlords' became incessant.
 Yuan Shikai died in 1916, setting off the Warlord Era, but his troubled government continued as the titular national government until 1928, when a partially successful reunification effort led by the Guomindang (Kuomintang) captured Beijing and moved the capital to Nanjing.